ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Mass validation

 \section{Mass validation}

-In order to validate our mass selection for the line-mass profiles (Sec.~\ref{sec:linemass}) we compare the mass distribution obtained from the H$_2$ column density map \citep{pierre2024} and the one estimated from \nthp in Sec.~\ref{sec:dens}.
-We select a small and elongated region inside the R2 filament, which well detected in both mass maps, of length and width of 0.4\,pc and 0.03\,pc, respectively.

-We aligned the filament mass to estimate and compare the cumulative mass distribution within the test region.
-The cumulative mass distributions appear to be similar following a linear profile but varied slightly in mass values ($\Delta$M $\sim$ 300\,M$_{\odot}$).
-Given the uniform and linear nature of both distributions, we estimated the M/L profiles in the region following the approach presented in Sec.~\ref{sec:linemass}.

-We find minor differences in the inclination of both profiles, as well as the expected difference in the normalization constant.
-In Fig.~\ref{fig:ap_enclosedmassval}, we present both resulting profiles.
-Additionally, we estimated the normalization constants of the apparent volume density (Eq.~\ref{eq:volumedensity}), gravitational potential (Eq.~\ref{eq:gravitationalpot}), and gravitational acceleration (Eq.~\ref{eq:gravitationalacc}) using both mass distributions.
-We observed an average difference of 35\,$\%$ in the line-mass profile parameters and associated metrics.
+To validate the mass selection used for the line-mass profiles (Sec.~\ref{sec:linemass}), we compare the mass distributions derived from the H$_2$ column density map \citep{pierre2024} and the \nthp-based mass estimate from Sec.~\ref{sec:dens}.
+We select a well-detected elongated region within the R2 filament, with a length of 0.4\,pc and width of 0.03\,pc, and align the filament to compare their cumulative mass distributions.
+Both distributions follow a similar linear trend, differing only slightly in mass ($\Delta$M $\sim$ 300\,M$_{\odot}$).
+We therefore derive the M/L profiles following the method described in Sec.~\ref{sec:linemass}.
+The resulting profiles show minor differences in slope and the expected offset in normalization (Fig.~\ref{fig:ap_enclosedmassval}).
+We additionally estimate the normalization constants of the apparent volume density (Eq.~\ref{eq:volumedensity}), gravitational potential (Eq.~\ref{eq:gravitationalpot}), and gravitational acceleration (Eq.~\ref{eq:gravitationalacc}) using both mass distributions, finding average differences of $\sim$35$\%$.

-Considering the small differences between both distributions in a delimited region, and the necessity to improve the mass distribution profile in the R1 filament for the M/L analysis, we choose the total H$_2$ mass (M$_{tot}$) map estimated through the \nthp data to the analysis described above in Sec.~\ref{sec:linemass}.
+Given the overall agreement between both distributions and the improved mass profile obtained for the R1 filament, we adopt the total H$_2$ mass map (M$_{tot}$) derived from the \nthp data for the analysis in Sec.~\ref{sec:linemass}.
+Using M$_{tot}$, we obtain an approximately linear cumulative mass profile in the R1 filament over a filament length of 0.6\,pc (Fig.~\ref{fig:R1cumulativemass}).